 How much does it cost to insure an Acura?

-Across all Acura models, the average annual premium for full coverage is about $1,769 — of course, premiums vary based on the specific model and by insurer.
-This average is about $8 more per month compared to the national average cost of full coverage of $1,674 based on a 2019 Toyota Camry.
+Across all Acura models, the average annual premium for full coverage is about $1,769 according to premium data from Quadrant Information Services.
+Of course, premiums vary based on the specific model and by insurer.
+This average is about $8 more per month compared to the national average cost of full coverage at $1,674 per year.

 The make and model of a car has a sizable impact on the average cost of car insurance you can expect to pay.
-Not only do insurance companies have different rates from each other, how rates are set based on a car’s make and model will vary as well.
+Not only will insurance companies typically have different rates, but they might also vary in how heavily they weigh a car’s make and model when setting premiums.

 Car insurance for a Acura: by model